 The entrance to the main prayer hall is decorated with elegant floral and geometric designs – the whole building is a work of pure art.

-There’s no public transport connection to the mosque without going back into downtown KL so just call a Grab from the caves.
+There’s no public transport connection to the mosque without going back into downtown KL so I recommend calling a Grab from the caves.
 The ride will only take 15 minutes.
-Note that the mosque is closed on Saturdays and Sundays.

 From the mosque, you can head to the neighborhood of Kampung Baru.
 Stretched along the north bank of the River Klang, a stone’s throw from the Petronas Towers, Kampung Baru is a hub of low-rise, traditional Malay buildings.